SudaisAbidKhan/Monthly-Fee-Collection-System/README.md

 ---

-## 📂 File Structure (Flat Layout)

-index.php
-login.php
-logout.php
-dashboard.php
-add_student.php
-edit_student.php
-delete_student.php
-view_students.php
-fee_structure.php
-record_payment.php
-view_payments.php
-generate_receipt.php
-report_paid_unpaid.php
-report_student_summary.php
-export_report.php
-db_connect.php
-session.php
-functions.php
-scripts.js
-README.md

----

 ## ⚙️ Setup Instructions
-Make Sure you have XAMPP installed
+Make sure you have XAMPP install
+Move the project to your web server’s root directory (e.g., htdocs in XAMPP).
 1. **Clone or Download the Project**

 2. **Create a MySQL Database**